ghostbar/twitter-rest/README.md

 Testing
 -------

-In order to get testing done, first create the file `test/config.json` with the following format:
+In order to run tests, first create the file `test/config.json` with the following format:

 ```js
 {